majiayu000/chat-pdf-viewer/README.md

 - [ ] Answer with pdf information
 - [ ] Click on the answer to jump to the corresponding pdf page
 - [ ] Front end landscaping, consider react
+- [ ] Support for different pdf like colorful pdf